laccore/feldman/doc/manual.markdown

 A section summary must include the following columns:

->		Identity Columns: Site, Hole, Core, Tool, and Section
+>		Identity Columns: Site, Hole, Core, Core Type/Tool, and Section
 >		Top Depth: Top depth of the section, in meters (m)
 >		Bottom Depth: Bottom depth of the section, in meters (m)
 >		Top Depth Scaled: Scaled (in situ) top depth of the section, in meters (m)